 GeneCards Summary for A2ML1 Gene

-A2ML1 (Alpha-2-Macroglobulin-Like 1) is a Protein Coding gene.
-Diseases associated with A2ML1 include otitis media and paraneoplastic pemphigus.
+A2ML1 (Alpha-2-Macroglobulin Like 1) is a Protein Coding gene.
+Diseases associated with A2ML1 include noonan syndrome 1 and otitis media.
 GO annotations related to this gene include serine-type endopeptidase inhibitor activity and peptidase inhibitor activity.
 An important paralog of this gene is CD109.

 UniProtKB/Swiss-Prot for A2ML1 Gene

 Is able to inhibit all four classes of proteinases by a unique trapping mechanism.
 This protein has a peptide stretch, called the bait region which contains specific cleavage sites for different proteinases.
 When a proteinase cleaves the bait region, a conformational change is induced in the protein which traps the proteinase.
 The entrapped enzyme remains active against low molecular weight substrates (activity against high molecular weight substrates is greatly reduced).
 Following cleavage in the bait region a thioester bond is hydrolyzed and mediates the covalent binding of the protein to the proteinase (By similarity).
 Displays inhibitory activity against chymotrypsin, papain, thermolysin, subtilisin A and, to a lesser extent, elastase but not trypsin.
 May play an important role during desquamation by inhibiting extracellular proteases.